Isaiah042/SQL_HW1/README.md

 110 rows in set (0.03 sec)

 The total number of times values printed is based on what table start ON THE LEFT and how many rows of each value is based ON THE RIGHT table.

+Natural Join:
+Its like Inner and Left Outer Join but what it does differently is returns the results where the rows in each table match

+Self Join:
+This keyword is used when a table is containg hierarchical data

+Set Theory:
+Each object in a set is an element.
+Tables corresponds to a set and records corresponds with an element.
+You can also get subsets from a set.
+Subsets are smaller sets of elements from the sets.
+Which can be gotten using the WHERE clause Cross producrs is a set that is created from 2 or more sets.
+Cross sets is a join.
+Lastly to create a set you can use intersection, difference, and union joins.

+Union:

+Union All: